MASCOT Family Role

 • easy-going, understanding, patient, spiritually connected

-• resourceful, creative, flexible, non-conformist, quirky sense of humor
+• resourceful, creative, flexible, non-conformist, good of humor

 • well-read, scholarly, good observer & listener